 This is not so much a single sight, but rather an area and one of my favourite parts of Rome, which is why I have included it.
 It has a Bohemian feel to it and has still retained its medieval charm.
 It is packed with restaurants and nightlife, but it is as pretty as a picture in the daytime as well.

 Don’t miss Piazza di Santa Maria, in the heart of the district where you will find one of Rome’s oldest churches.
 The first construction on the sight was in 221 AD.
 It has become known for the famous 13th-century mosaics.

 Take time to “get lost” in the beautiful cobbled streets and ivy and bougainvillaea covered buildings.
 You have to stop along the way to enjoy la dolce vita with a glass of prosecco, or aperitivo and soak up the atmosphere.
 It is also a great place for foodies with a huge range of trattorias, wine bars, microbreweries and pizzerias to choose from.

 When it comes to the top 10 Rome attractions there are going to be a variety of opinions.
 These are my top 10 and are a totally subjective choice.
+If you have a leisurely weekend in Rome then you probably won’t be able to see all of them, but you then have an excuse to come back again.
 I can’t wait to go back again to delve a little deeper into the Eternal City and uncover more of its secrets.